 - Trustee removal

 - Breach of fiduciary duty

-All of these are serious issues that require the legal insight of an attorney who has been practicing in this field for some time.
+All of these are serious issues that require the legal insight of a California trust litigation lawyer who has been practicing in this field for some time.
 Whether you are the trustee who has been accused of wrongdoing or a beneficiary who is concerned about protecting your inheritance, you deserve to know your rights and how to proceed.

 - You are a beneficiary of a trust and worried about a trustee’s honesty or competence